machine mastery

 • Harsh finish with no sweetness

-• Inconsistent from shot to shot with same recipe
+• Inconsistent from shot to shot with identical recipe

-Compare this to pure under-extraction (just sour) or over-extraction (just bitter).
+Compare this to pure under-extraction (just sour) or pure over-extraction (just bitter).
+When you’re getting both simultaneously, channeling is almost certainly the problem.

 Common Causes of Channeling

-Understanding the root causes helps you target your fixes:
+Understanding why it happens helps you target your fixes:

 1. Poor Grind Distribution